Kristina01111000/4Einstitute/README.md

 Is the new font good?
 Look at a more modern sans serif type font, still make sure that the I has a top and bottom line.
 Remember name of current one so we can go back if we like it more,
 - fixedimage view
 - removed homepage from the top menu

+- quote make the first letters capitalized under title
+- Add s to end of insight -> insights